ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_add_on_manager/using_add_on_manager.md

 2. Contents Provider

-    Here are contents from the current project which are able to be added to an Add-on.
+    Here are contents from the current project which can be included in an Add-on.
 Contents can be moved by dragging and dropping between contents provider and a being edited Add-on.
 For more information about contents providers, please see the Add-on Format documentation.

 3. Top of Display